It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 When it comes down to our health, we can invest in three ways:

-Healthy habit-building badasses know this and prioritize accordingly: they know investing in their health is the best decision they can make.
+Healthy habit-building badasses know this and prioritize accordingly: they know investing in their health is the best decision they can make for the long term.
 So they decide what’s the correct balance of time, effort, and money to use for that investment.

 - You might decide to outsource your programming to a coach, recruit an accountability partner, or buy into a program that creates your workouts and nutrition for you.